homermultitext/hmt-utils/specs/md/hmtUtils/tokenization/Common.md

 1.  a *string of text*  to parse, accompanied by the passage's URN, and optionally by a CITE URN identifying the kind of context
 2.  a *delimited text file* representing the full OHCO2 model of a text as defined in the `hocuspocus` library (<http://cite-architecture.github.io/hocuspocus/>)

+In both cases, the output is an ordered list of token analyses.
+Each token analysis has two parts, a CTS URN for the substring, and a CITE URN analyzing the type of the token.